Freedom of religion in Myanmar: Societal abuses and discrimination

 Preferential treatment for Buddhists and widespread prejudice against ethnic Indians, particularly ethnic Rohingya Muslims, were key sources of social tensions between the Buddhist majority and Christian and Muslim minorities.

-During this time there were reports of violent clashes between Muslims and Buddhists in Magway Division, Shwe Settaw, Chauk, Salin and Kyauk Pyu.
+During this time, there were reports of violent clashes between Muslims and Buddhists in Magway Division, Shwe Settaw, Chauk, Salin and Kyauk Pyu.

-Since 1994, when Buddhist members split away from the KNU (Karen National Union) to organise the pro-government Democratic Karen Buddhist Army (DKBA), there have been armed conflicts between the DKBA and the predominantly Christian antigovernment KNU.
+Since 1994, when Buddhist members split away from the KNU (Karen National Union) to organise the pro-government Democratic Karen Buddhist Army (DKBA), there have been armed conflicts between the DKBA and the predominantly Christian anti-government KNU.
 Although the DKBA reportedly includes some Christians and there are some Buddhists in the KNU, the armed conflict between the two Karen groups has had strong religious overtones.
 There were also unverified reports that DKBA authorities continued to expel villagers who converted to Christianity.

 During the reporting period, a Burmese language document surfaced titled, "Program to Eliminate Christianity."
 The document suggested 17 points for countering Christianity in the country; however, the source of the document was unknown and several grammatical errors raised questions about its authenticity.
 There was no definite evidence to link the document to the Government.

 2021 military coup

 Aung San Suu Kyi became state counsellor (prime minister) on March 30, 2016.
 On February 1, 2021, she was arrested and deposed by the military, along with other members of the National League for Democracy party.
-At this time the country came under military rule and the military cracked down on protestors, activists and journalists.
+At this time, the country came under military rule and the military cracked down on protestors, activists and journalists.
 In less than 2 years, 15,500 people were arrested and reports of torture were widespread.